 Chain Heal Mechanics

 When you cast a Chain Heal, the healing of each bounce is calculated in a specific way.
 First the base spell power coefficient calculates the initial healing of the Chain Heal.
 From here any modifiers that increase the healing of the entire Chain Heal are multiplied such as versatility and Unleash Life.
 Next, the bounce heals are calculated.
-To do so, the initial heal is multiplied by 0.7^x where x is the bounce count (0.85^x if High Tide is talented).
+To do so, the initial heal is multiplied by 0.7^x where x is the bounce count (no falloff if High Tide is talented and the buff is present).
 From here, mastery and critical strikes are applied to the initial heal and all bounces individually.
 Any other modifiers such as Earth Shield or Deluge are then applied to each individual bounce.
 This means that even if you have Earth Shield or Deluge talented it is always best to cast Chain Heal on the most injured target since the initial heal of Chain Heal is the strongest in the chain.

 Since you can only control the initial cast of Chain Heal it is important to understand how properly target select who to Chain Heal to best manipulate the jumps of Chain Heal.
 Chain Heal is a “super smart” heal meaning it will always prioritize healing the most injured target within bounce range.
+When calculating the “best route” to heal, Chain Heal heals targets that are missing the most health numerically rather than targets with the lowest percent health.
+An example of this is if a target is missing 40k health and is at 1% but another target is missing 50k health and is at 5%, Chain Heal will heal the target missing 50k health if they are both eligible targets for a jump.
 The priority for bounce selection is as follows:

 - If no players are injured, any injured eligible friendly (pets, guardians)